WITH AR[T]MOIRE MAGAZINE

 A. When I thought about this question, there was one word which immediately came to my mind.
 My work is all about balance.
 When I start a painting there is an archaic and chaotic force working in me, smashing the colors onto the canvas.
-At the later stages of the process, my intellect takes over and tries to unify the chaos by ingenious detailed precision work.
+At the later stages of the process, my intellect takes over and tries to unify the chaos by adding all the little details that the work needs .
 So my style is mainly characterized by a healthy balance of both brain hemispheres.
 I really love and enjoy this marriage of control and chaos, of punk and perfection.
 What makes my paintings very unique, I guess, is that they are carefully arranged down to the smallest detail while being very open for the imagination of the beholder at the same time.
-I want to take their mind on a joyful rollercoaster ride.
+I try to take their mind on a joyful rollercoaster ride.

 Q. Do you intend your work to challenge the viewer?
 What does your work aim to say?